-The Shingleback Lizard is a medium sized lizard with a short thick tail that is used for storing fat.
+The Shingleback Lizard is a medium-sized lizard with a short thick tail that is used for storing fat.
 The tail resembles the shape of the head and works to confuse predators.
-The scales are dark and rough, resembling the appearance of the pine cone on top however, the under belly is creamy coloured and smooth.
-It has short legs and its tongue is bright blue.
+The scales are dark and rough, resembling the appearance of the pine cone on top however, the underbelly is creamy coloured and smooth.
+It has short legs and its tongue is dark blue, almost purple.

 The average lifespan of a Shingleback Lizard is 20 years however they are thought to live potentially to 50 years.